Effective Date: July 11, 2011

 (10) Ensure that communication outside of NASA on spectrum-related matters has been coordinated and approved by the Director of Spectrum Policy and Planning or designee.

 h.
 The GSFC SM shall assist other Center/Facility SMs in investigating incidences of RF interference that may occur in the 2025-2110 MHz and 2200-2290 MHz bands.
-GSFC will consult with JSC and JPL for protection requirements of human spaceflight and the Deep Space network (DSN), respectively.
+GSFC will consult with JSC and JPL (an FFRDC) for protection requirements of human spaceflight and the Deep Space network (DSN), respectively.

 i.
 The Center/Facility SMs shall: